 This is the back of the house showcasing a luminous swimming pool with glass railings separating from the green lawn.
 Its interior has an open concept design which can be seen from the glass walls.

 16. Eye-Popping Burgess Street Project by C.O.S.
 Design

-A closer look to the house with concrete staircases leading to the gorgeous infinity pool and pond.
+A closer look at the house with concrete staircases leading to the gorgeous infinity pool and pond.
 It includes covered patios with frameless glass balustrade.